-OSBA President Robert M. Heard Sr. called the meeting to order at 9:30 a.m. on Saturday, August 6, 2022.
-He welcomed the committee and introduced Jennifer Hogue, director of legislative services, who also welcomed the committee members, thanked them for attending and explained the process and procedures for the meeting.
+OSBA President-elect Sally S. Green called the meeting to order at 9:32 a.m. on Saturday, August 12, 2023.
+She welcomed the committee and reviewed their role in meeting.
+She then introduced Jennifer Hogue, director of legislative services, who also welcomed the committee members, thanked them for attending and explained the purpose and procedures for the meeting.
+Jennifer Hardin, senior deputy director of legal, went on to further explain the authority of the committee to make recommendations to the Delegate Assembly.
 Roll call was taken during the introductions.

-OSBA staff in attendance - Rick Lewis, Kathy McFarland, Sara Clark, Jennifer Hogue, Will Schwartz, Nicole Piscitani and Renee Gibson
+OSBA staff in attendance - Dr. Kathy McFarland, Jennifer Hogue, Nicole Piscitani, Scott Palider, Renee Gibson, Mark Bobo and Jennifer Hardin